-Singapore Immigration and Checkpoints Authority (ICA) receives increasingly and significantly more PR applications than permanent residencies is allowed to give out yearly to successful PR applicants.
+Singapore Immigration and Checkpoints Authority (ICA) receives increasingly and significantly more submissions from people who apply for PR application for Singapore than permanent residencies is allowed to be given out yearly to successful PR applicants.
 This means that most of the people who apply to be a permanent resident in Singapore are going to be rejected – even if one were to just look at simple demand and supply.
 Therefore, getting a permanent resident application rejected is not the end of the world, and quite normal.
 If you want indepth help and advice, you might want to try Dream Immigration Singapore for appeal matters related to Singapore PR application, as they provide excellent immigrations and permanent residence related help in Singapore.

 However, here are some help before you try sending out an appeal letter, or resubmit your application to ICA.

 First and foremost – did you even change anything within your application?
 Most people simply send in an appeal letter to ICA when they get PR rejection.
 While it is possible that ICA made a human error and rejected your application when it should have been an approval for you, the chances of that are next to zero.
 This is because ICA is very strict on approving new permanent resident statuses nowadays, and have teams of people working on this.
 While a rejection does not necessarily mean that your profile is very far off from being able to be approved, it definitely means there is something wrong or not ideal within your profile.
 Therefore, immediately appealing to ICA without improving your profile is akin to making a mistake in an exam, and instead of correcting the mistake, you ask the teacher to reward you the marks for it instead – it does not happen.
 Also do not think about bribery in Singapore – it is treated with very seriously.
 There are old cases which have only recently been found out, and those permanent residents who got their PR status over a decade ago also got prosecuted and jailed.
 Do not try it.